OpenArt Review (2026): $70M ARR, LoRA-First

 Can I use OpenArt on mobile?

-No. OpenArt has no mobile app and its web experience is not optimized for mobile devices, scoring 1/5 on mobile.
-If mobile access matters, consider Flora (5/5 mobile), Fotor (4/5 mobile), or Picsart (4/5 mobile).
+Yes.
+OpenArt has iOS and Android apps, though they offer limited functionality compared to the desktop experience, scoring 3/5 on mobile.
+For full-featured mobile access, consider Flora (5/5 mobile), Fotor (4/5 mobile), or Picsart (4/5 mobile).

 Find the best model for your prompt